andrinruegg/m431_ap_23a_/Documentary/IPERKA/Realise.md

 <r> <br> <br>
 **What Are Blueprints?**

-Blueprints are visual tools in UE5.
+Blueprints are tools in UE5.
 They're used to build and define how things work in a game and bascially remove the whole programming part.

 **How Do They Work?**